 - More expensive to drive: whether their second-hand or not, automatic transmissions are often considered to be more expensive to buy and more expensive to have repaired if something goes wrong.

 - It’s important to note that if you pass your driving test with an automatic transmission, then you’ll have to retake your driving test if you then wish to also drive a manual transmission.

 - More control: if you’re looking to shift gear quickly, that’s no problem.
 You’ll have more control over the car with a manual transmission as you have the power to choose which gear and if you need that extra boost.

 - Less expensive: you may not think it, but a manual transmission can be less expensive to purchase, which is great if you’re on a budget.
-They can also be cheaper to maintain than an automatic as they are more common and have a less of a fancy design.
+They can also be cheaper to maintain than an automatic as they are more common and have less of a fancy design.

 - More fuel-efficient: with less complex engines, manual transmissions allow you to get more out of the petrol compared to an automatic, essentially saving you money on your fuel costs.

 - Difficult coordination; for some, mastering the movement of the hand-foot coordination needed in order to drive a manual can prove to be a little challenging.